 Council's asset base will expand over the next 10 years through committed and expected upgrade expenditure, assets contributed by development through conditions of consent, and the Local Infrastructure Contributions Plan (9th Review) (Shellharbour City Council, 2019).
 It can be decreased through asset disposals; however, no significant disposals are currently committed.
-In this analysis, all future asset values, as well as planned and recommended expenditures, assume indexation of 2.5% per annum.
+In this analysis, all future asset values, as well as planned and recommended expenditures, assume indexation rate of 2% per annum from FY22-FY24, then 2.3% for FY25 and then 2.5% for the remainder of the forecast.
 This is decreased by a forecast 1% efficiency factor from expected systems, processes, tools, machinery and materials improvements.